ARandomGuyTH/raytracer/README.md

 ## How to use
 ### LINUX
-Compile your own glfw library files (i.e - libglfw.so, libglfw.so.3, libglfw.so.3.5) and add them to the the lib directory in dependencies, then run make all
+Compile your own glfw library files (i.e - libglfw.so, libglfw.so.3, libglfw.so.3.5) and add them to the the lib directory in dependencies
+Add out and build folders to the directory
+run make all

 ## To Add
   -Support for other shapes then spheres